butterfill/research/bbs commentary on de neys fast and slow dual process with john michael and jason low/IUY0XRbaXB4XH_WqI0xWC.note.md

 \tableofcontents

 Thinking about a submitting a possible BBS commentary on \citet{deneys:2022_advancing}.
 Both Jason Low and John Michael suggested this.

+## 2022-09-22

+John suggested two papers, \citet{travers:2016_time} and \citet{mata:2017_seeing}.

+\citet{travers:2016_time}: mouse tracking study of tasks like the bat-and-ball, where mouse positions measured over ~60 seconds and analysed like eye movements.
+Findings are in line with default interventionist and against a parallel processing view.
+Relates to De Neys’ earlier work:

+> ‘De Neys (2012, 2014) has proposed an intuitive logic model.
+This modifies the traditional default-interventionist model to account for many findings which indicate that when participants provide biased, heuristic responses, they are often implicitly aware of some conflict between their responses and the normative standard.’
+> \citep[p.~110]{travers:2016_time}

+\citet{mata:2017_seeing} might be useful for arguing that all of the explicit choices are system 2 responses, even where they involve applying heuristics.
+(Use of heuristics is a System 2 process, even if the input to the heuristic is a phenomenal consequence of a System 1 process.)

 ## Instructions